 The similar X-ray scattering cross sections for Co and Mn in conventional Cu-$K_{\alpha}$ radiation preclude an accurate assessment of the antisite disorder in LSCMO with PXRD alone.
 Since the antisite disorder at the transition-metal ion sites is known to impact the electronic and magnetic properties of perovskites directly \cite{Sami,Serrate}, and given the significantly different coherent neutron scattering lengths for $^{nat}$Mn and $^{nat}$Co (-3.73 fm and 2.49 fm, respectively \cite{Sears}), we conducted room temperature PND measurements on all samples to determine the extent of antisite disorder.
 Fig. \ref{Fig_XNPD}(b) shows the PND pattern collected using $\lambda$ centered around 0.8 \AA ($d$ coverage from 0.1 to 8 \AA) for sample 1400 as representative of all the others, for which the same overall behavior was found.
 In the Supplementary Material is shown the data analysis for all samples \cite{SM}.

 We do not detect any reflections corresponding to rocksalt double-perovskites in the PND patterns, in which the transition-metal ions would systematically alternate positions.
 Instead, our results confirm that Co and Mn are disordered at the centers of the oxygen octahedra.
-For sample 1300, we have additionally measured PND using neutron frame with center wavelength around 1.5 \AA ($d$ coverage from 0.5 to 12.5 \AA), and no additional peaks were observed in this \textit{d}-spacing range with respect to the data collected with neutron frame with center wavelength around 0.8 \AA.
+For sample 1300, we have additionally measured PND using $\lambda$ centered around 1.5 \AA ($d$ coverage from 0.5 to 12.5 \AA), and no additional peaks were observed in this d-spacing range with respect to the data collected with $\lambda$ centered around 0.8 \AA.